 “Handful” is the operative word here.
 Many companies are guilty of putting into motion many disjointed, though well-intentioned initiatives to improve customer loyalty.
 There are always problem areas in every industry.
 It’s a case of having to pick battles, and that decision ought to be based on what will have the most impact on customers (existing and potential).

 The study cited a great example:

 In the telecom industry, for instance, major causes of detraction include poor network quality and limited access to staff.
-On the upside, the variables that turn customers into promoters include knowledge of store staff and a technician’s behaviors in the home.
-Must-win battles in telecom thus often include fixing basic activities such as first-time-right problem resolution, retail or contact center accessibility and simplified plan structures, as well as efforts to create promoters during key episodes involving the front line.
+On the upside, the variables that turn customers into promoters include knowledge of store staff and a technician’s behaviours in the home.
+Must-win battles in telecom thus often include fixing basic activities such as first-time-right problem resolution, retail or contact centre accessibility and simplified plan structures, as well as efforts to create promoters during key episodes involving the front line.

 3.How can we use customer feedback to promote learning and behaviour change among employees?